-The search strategies for this systematic review were based on the keywords (MeSH Terms): "Immediate loading.
-Implants.
+The search strategies for this systematic review were based on the keywords (MeSH Terms): "Immediate loading implants.
+Immediate loading technique.
+Single dental implants.
 Implantology.
-Single dental implants".
-The research was carried out in July 2019 to August 2021, and developed based on Scopus, PubMed, Science Direct, Scielo, and Google Scholar.
+Clinical trials".
+The research was carried out in February to May 2022 and developed based on Scopus, PubMed, Science Direct, Scielo, and Google Scholar.
 Also, a combination of the keywords with the booleans "OR", "AND", and the operator "NOT" were used to target the scientific articles of interest.